Equilibrium logo

 £15 per session*

-There is a maximum of 10 people per session, so advanced booking is essential.
+There is a maximum of 8 people per session, so advanced booking is essential.
+This is not a mass bootcamp situation, this is Small Group Personal Training!

 Contact Lyndon Littlefair at Equilibrium to book your first session and secure your place, or phone him direct on 07957 152 245.